MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-23-gcp-convert-stackdriver-log-sink-hive-parition-in-gcs.md

 ## What will happen if we COPY from same bucket:

 You may think like use the source and target buckets as same, but the prefix is different?
 We tried it and see what happened?
-{% include lazyload.html image_src="/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Parition In GCS-bq1.jpg" image_alt="GCP Convert StackDriver Log Sink As Hive Parition In GCS" image_title="GCP Convert StackDriver Log Sink As Hive Parition In GCS" %}
+{% include lazyload.html image_src="/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Partition In GCS-bq1.jpg" image_alt="GCP Convert StackDriver Log Sink As Hive Partition In GCS" image_title="GCP Convert StackDriver Log Sink As Hive Partition In GCS" %}
-The first source file generated the paition with year=2020/ then that paritioned file created one more parition like year=year=2020 then again one more for this, the loop is infinite.
+The first source file generated the paition with year=2020/ then that Partitioned file created one more Partition like year=year=2020 then again one more for this, the loop is infinite.

 A special thanks to [Dustin Ingram](https://stackoverflow.com/questions/63035086/gcp-cloud-function-python-gcs-copy-files-duplicate-files/63038186#63038186) who helped me to figure this out.